-Illinois law states that a person with certain criminal convictions may not work as a drug and alcohol counselor or intern in a hospital or licensed substance use disorder treatment program.
+Illinois law states that a person with certain criminal convictions may not work as an SUD counselor or intern in a hospital or licensed SUD treatment program.
 This statement is not made to discourage students from pursuing a CADC, but to notify of these laws and to encourage those who might need it to begin the waiver process as early as possible.
 Students should be aware that waivers are NOT automatic or granted to everyone.
 A waiver does not change a criminal record; it only allows an employer to legally hire someone, despite a criminal record.
 Please note these regulations apply to convictions, even if jail time was not required.